hkalbertl/web-image-categorizer/README.md

 ## Installation
 * FireFox
-  * Download and install the signed `.xpi` from [release page](https://github.com/hkalbertl/web-image-categorizer/releases) by using the [official instructions](https://extensionworkshop.com/documentation/publish/install-self-distributed/#install-addon-from-file).
+  * Download and install from the [official FireFox add-on site](https://addons.mozilla.org/en-GB/firefox/addon/web-image-categorizer/).
-  * (Coming soon) Install it from official FireFox add-on site.
 * Chromium-based (Chrome / Edge / Brave / etc)
   * Download and install the `-chrome.zip` from [release page](https://github.com/hkalbertl/web-image-categorizer/releases) by using the [load an unpacked extension](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked) method.
   * WIC isn't on the Chrome Web Store yet.
 Please star this repository or open an issue if you'd like to see it there — a Chrome version will be published once there's enough community interest.